 The United Nations Office on Drugs and Crime has worked to fight against illicit drug trades, international crime, and terrorism since its creation in 1997.
 These three areas include many distinct and varied specializations that UNODC Member States attempt to resolve.
 The UNODC pursues its goals through three avenues: research and increasing understanding of issues, supporting local governments in fighting issues, and supporting the ratification of treaties regarding issues.
 The UNODC is also known for its annual World Drug Report detailing trends and changes in worldwide drug use and production.

 This committee is designed for both beginners and experienced delegates alike.
 Position papers, although strongly recommended, are not required.
-However, delegates who wish to be considered for an award must submit their position papers by Sunday, January 8, 2017, at 11:59 pm.
-More information about position papers will be found on page 3 of each Background Guide.
+However, delegates who wish to be considered for an award must submit their position papers by January 12th, 2024, at 23:59 PT.
+More information about position papers can be found on page 3 of the Background Guide.

 You can contact the Director at email@example.com.
 Any questions regarding the committee or its debate procedures will be answered by email.
 Position papers must also be submitted to this address.